Civil Law Partnership (BGB-Gesellschaft)

 In principle, every shareholder has the right to vote regardless of the size of their shareholding.
 In individual cases, the exclusion of voting rights is regulated by law.
 This concerns serious conflicts of interest.

-Representation to the outside towards third parties is done by the partners.
-The scope of the representation power matches the agreements made.
-It can be limited at will.
-Possible limitations of the representation power must be recognisable for third parties.
-If not determined differently, a joint representation power exists matching the joint management.
-Thus, legal transactions are only binding if they are concluded jointly by all the partners.
-If the partnership agreement provides for single management, this can also mean single representation.
+External representation vis-à-vis third parties is carried out by the shareholders.
+The scope of the power of representation corresponds to the agreements made.
+It can be restricted as desired.
+Possible restrictions to the power of representation must be recognisable to third parties.
+Unless otherwise agreed, there is also joint power of representation in accordance with joint management.
+Legal transactions are therefore only binding if they are concluded jointly by all shareholders.
+If the articles of association stipulate individual management, this can also mean individual power of representation.

 III.
 B. Control and annual financial statements

-Control by the partners
+Control by the shareholders

-In addition, the shareholders are also the addressees of the collective right to information under § 717 Abs.
-2 BGB.
-This regulates the company's right to information on company matters from the managing directors authorized to manage the company.
+In addition, the shareholders are also the addressees of the collective right to information under Paragraph 717 Section 2 BGB.
+This regulates the company's claim against the managing directors authorised to manage the company to receive information about the company's affairs.

-Accountancy and annual financial statements
+Bookkeeping and annual financial statements

 IV.
 Taxes